dhannn/coursify/README.md

 ## Features
 - Generates a course syllabus based on a title, the objectives and the target audience.
-- Supports different course duration and weekly hour commitment.
+- Flexible options for course duration and weekly hour commitment to match your schedule.
 - Easy-to-use web interface.
 - Copies generated syllabi to clipboard.